LighghtEeloo/lala-lang/README.md

 ### Dada

-A (fake) package manager in pure lala, designed more as a structural convention than a heavy building system.
+A (fake) package manager in pure Lala, designed more as a structural convention than a heavy building system.

 ## Current Progress